therohitpatwa/Linux/03-user-management/README.md

 # User Management in Linux

 ## Introduction to User Management in Linux
 Linux is a multi-user operating system, meaning multiple users can operate on a system simultaneously.
-Proper user management ensures security, controlled access, and system integrity.
+Proper user management ensures security, controlled access, and system integrity (Accountability) .

 Key files involved in user management:
 - `/etc/passwd` – Stores user account details.